-This particular display brought together that art with actual fine art...
+This window display brought that together with actual fine art...

 Early one spring, the resale store that I created displays for